GSA/digitalgov.gov/content/events/2018/07/2018-07-20-plain-language-summit.md

 - Join the [community](https://digital.gov/communities/plain-language/)
 - Follow [@govplainlang on Twitter](https://twitter.com/govplainlang)

-**NOTE:** We have a limit of around 150 people, so sign-up fast.
-We'll' be accepting Feds first, and others after.
+**NOTE:** For in-person attendees, we have a limit of around 150 people, so sign up fast.
+We'll be accepting federal employees first, and others after.
+When you order tickets on the registration page, it will let you know how many spots are left for both online and in-person attendees.